NilFoundation/nil/README.md

 ## Lifecycle

-In the current implementation, a transaction passes the following stages.
+In the current implementation, a message passes the following stages.

-1. The transaction is submitted by an account
+1. The message is submitted by a user (external message) or a smart contract (internal message)

-The RPC exposes the `SendRawTransaction()` method that calls the `CreateRwTx()` function of the DB and adds the transaction to the mempool.

-2. The transaction is sent to the mempool of its destination shard
+2. If the message is external, it is added to the mempool of its destination shard

-The `msgpool` object calls the `Add()` function to iterate over a list of transactions and add them to the mempool.
-The function also returns a list of reasons for discarding a transaction (if any were discarded).

-3. The transaction is picked up by the collator, which is the component responsible for passing transactions for execution
+3. The message is picked is picked up by the collator, which is the component responsible for passing messages for execution

-The collator periodically calls the `GenerateBlock()` method of the shardchain object and the `OnNewBlock()` handler of the mempool.

-4. The shard executes the transaction

-The shardchain records the block with the transaction in the DB and updates the execution state of the shard.
+4. The message is batched with other messages by the collator, and is subsequently executed

+5. The message is included in the new block within its destination shard

 ## The DB